Abuse of Minors-Obligation to Report Policy

-- All registered PCAs are required to show a Goldey-Beacom College ID card that permits them to enter the student's residence hall and designated academic buildings.
-This ID card will be issued by the Student Affairs Office once PCA information is approved.
+- All registered PCAs are required to show a Goldey-Beacom College Lightning Card that permits them to enter the student's residence hall and designated academic buildings.
+This Lightning Card will be issued by the Student Affairs Office once PCA information is approved.

 - Should students fail to properly register PCAs with the Student Affairs Office, PCAs will be denied entry into all College facilities until appropriate documentation is received and proper College ID card is issued.

-- College ID cards are valid for one semester only.
-ID cards should be returned to the Student Affairs Office at the end of the semester or termination of contract, whichever comes first.
+- College Lightning Cards are valid for one semester only.
+Lightning Cards should be returned to the Student Affairs Office at the end of the semester or termination of contract, whichever comes first.